MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet-v4.md

 When you use the collection created by calling `ToCollectionAsync` or `ToCollection`, you get a collection that can be bound to UI controls.
 This collection is paging-aware.
 Since the collection is loading data from the network, loading sometimes fails.
 To handle such failures, override the `OnException` method on `MobileServiceIncrementalLoadingCollection` to handle exceptions resulting from calls to `LoadMoreItemsAsync`.

 Consider if your table has many fields but you only want to display some of them in your control.
-You may use the guidance in the preceding section "[Select specific columns](#selecting)" to select specific columns to display in the UI.
+You may use the guidance in the preceding section "[Select specific columns](#select-specific-columns)" to select specific columns to display in the UI.

-### <a id="pagesize"></a>Change the Page size
+### Change the page size

 Azure Mobile Apps returns a maximum of 50 items per request by default.
 You can change the paging size by increasing the maximum page size on both the client and server.
 To increase the requested page size, specify `PullOptions` when using `PullAsync()`: